Impressive performance by the “Bright World of Metals”

 Bright World of Metals: four trade fairs under one roof

 GIFA, METEC, THERMPROCESS and NEWCAST are independent trade fairs that each individually stands for itself and its markets, while they together make up the complete picture presented by the “Bright World of Metals”.
 GIFA, the International Foundry Trade Fair and Technical Forum, has been the heart of the foundry industry for decades.
-About 900 exhibitors from 47 countries so far will be presenting their products and services in Halls 10 to 13 and 15 to 17.
+More than 970 exhibitors from 48 countries so far will be presenting their products and services in Halls 10 to 13 and 15 to 17.
 They include such world market leaders as Bühler AG (Switzerland), ASK Chemicals GmbH (Germany), FOSECO (Germany), Hüttenes Albertus (Germany), Loramendi S. Coop (Spain) und Vesuvius GmbH (Germany).
 There will also be large joint stands again from China and Italy.

 NEWCAST: fully booked on its 5th anniversary